iaretechnician/barebones-masterserver-wiki/Game-Servers.md

 2. Game application starts (and starts the server)
 3. Game server registers to master
 4. Game server sets itself as open

-### What Can I Use For Gameplay Networking

-Master Server Framework is mainly just that - a framework for kick-starting your back-end server.
-There are no scripts that do gameplay networking (for example, synchronizing animations and Transform's between clients, shooting and etc.).

-The reason why gameplay networking was not included is simple - there are many popular alternatives you can use and are familiar with.

-In my games, I use **uNET**.
-It has some caveats, but it's free and maintained by Unity - you can be sure they are not dropping this any time soon.
-You should be able to use Forge Networking or any other solution **that allows you to Host** your games.

 ### User Created Server